alukosdev/ccsp/index.md

 label: Welcome
 ---

-# Welcome

-!!!danger
+!!!danger Disclaimer
-We are actively working to ensure these notes are updated to reflect the latest exam revision released on August 1st, 2022.
-The content on these pages may change dynamically as these updates occur.
+We are actively updating these notes to reflect the latest exam revision released on August 1st, 2022.
+The content on these pages will change dynamically as these updates occur.
 We appreciate your patience and understanding! :heart:
 !!!

+# Welcome

 !!!
 Information contained within these notes is copyrighted.
 Sources of copyrighted information have been documented on their respective pages.